-Since 2013, CompTIA’s member communities and councils have donated more than a half million dollars to technology-related charities.
+Since 2012, CompTIA’s member communities and councils have donated nearly one million dollars to technology-related charities.
 Contributions support local communities and improve education and career options for individuals in need.
 CompTIA Giving designates $10,000 for each of CompTIA’s communities and councils to give to their own chosen charities each year.
-See which charities were selected in 2016.
-Charities that would like to be considered for these annual gifts should contact Cathy Alper, director, member communities, CompTIA, at email@example.com.
+See which charities were selected in 2018.
+Charities that would like to be considered for these annual gifts should contact Jim Hamilton, director, member communities, CompTIA, at email@example.com.

 To the top.

 The tech industry is facing a significant shortage of talent.
-With nearly 1.4 million unfilled job openings a year and millions of tech workers set to retire over the next eight years, that shortage will only grow.
+With more than 1 million unfilled job openings a year and millions of tech workers set to retire over the next eight years, that shortage will only grow.
 Now more than ever, we must attract the next generation of talent into tech occupations — but how?

 NextUp is CompTIA’s and Creating IT Futures’ new initiative to introduce teens to the many possibilities of technology careers and guide them to the tech career of their choosing.